ashwinigiri/Excel-Dashboard/README.md

 There are multiple sheets in the file.
 Each sheet corresponds to pivot table and pivot chart for each visualization.
 The filters are created using slicers.

+The dashboard can be changed dynamically by selecting and deselecting the filters.